Advanced Academics Mission Statement

 Junior High Level: Grades 6 - 8

-GT students receive differentiated services with specially trained teachers in each of the four core content areas through Pre-AP.
-The Gifted and Talented curriculum is integrated with the TEKS and the Pre-AP College Board curriculum.
+GT students receive differentiated services with specially trained teachers in each of the four core content areas through Alvin ISD's Pathway to Advancement (APA).
+The Gifted and Talented curriculum is integrated with the TEKS and the district APA curriculum.
 An Advanced Academic Specialist offers individual and group support for teachers and students in order to implement and produce advanced coursework and products.
 High quality, specialized professional development is offered to teachers of GT identified students through the district as well as through outside sources.
 The wide range of learning experiences at this level may include out-of-school competition options as well as in-school individualized learning opportunities in the different content areas.
 The Advanced Academics Specialist on campus communicates progress of gifted learners to parents.

 The Alvin ISD STEM Academy is a school within a school model meeting the needs of the district’s highly gifted population.
 Students must qualify through a series of qualitative and quantitative measures.
 The STEM Academy focuses on problem solving, discovery, creativity, exploratory learning, teamwork, leadership skills, and communication skills while providing the depth and complexity needed to meet the cognitive needs of the highly gifted student.